spaleet/react-signalr/README.md

 # react-signalr
-Chat application built with react and signalr (.net 6)
+This is a chat application built using React and SignalR in .NET 6.
+Users can create accounts, log in, and chat in real-time with each other.
+The app also includes functionality for deleting messages and joining rooms.

 ## Prerequisites